MOOSE-Star: Unlocking Tractable Training for Scientific Discovery by Breaking the Complexity Barrier: Conclusion

 \section{Conclusion}

 We address the intractability of training LLMs for scientific discovery by demonstrating that end-to-end modeling of $P(h|b)$ is ill-posed due to combinatorial complexity.
-To overcome this, we introduce MOOSE-Star, which operationalizes the probabilistic decomposition proposed in MOOSE-Chem to enable tractable training.
+To overcome this, we introduce MOOSE-Star, which operationalizes the probabilistic decomposition proposed in MOOSE-Chem to enable tractable and scalable training.
 Through Decomposed Sequential Training, Hierarchical Search, Bounded Composition, and Motivation Planning, MOOSE-Star reduces search complexity from exponential to logarithmic in the best case.
-Crucially, while brute-force methods hit a ``complexity wall'' on hypotheses requiring multiple inspirations, MOOSE-Star exhibits continuous test-time scaling, transforming discovery into a manageable search process.
+Empirically, the decomposed subtasks exhibit log-linear performance scaling with increasing training data, and MOOSE-Star shows continuous test-time scaling where brute-force methods hit a ``complexity wall'' on hypotheses requiring multiple inspirations.